10 Camping Hacks to Stay Cool During Summer Camping

 Whether you are out in your hammock or inside your tent, you will also want to have the best sleeping bag for summer camping to keep you cool and warm you up when you need it.
 Here, you will want to find a thin, lightweight sleeping bag that will not insulate your body temperature too much.
 Whereas some sleeping bags have an extra compartment for your feet, the ideal summer sleeping bag can be fully unzipped so that it can basically act as a light blanket during extreme temperatures.

 If you are camping somewhere with high elevation, such as Colorado or Montana, it is best to err on the side of caution and bring along a bag that is rated for 3 seasons.
 It can be surprising how quickly the temperature can drop when the sun goes down, or rise in the morning when the sun reappears.

 Lastly, if you are camping on the ground, then your body heat will be insulated against your sleeping pad, keeping you quite warm.
-In order to minimize this effect, you can stay cooler camping in the summer by having an inflatable camping pad or an inflatable pillow.
+In order to minimize this effect, you can stay cooler camping in the summer by having an No products found. or an inflatable pillow.
 With nothing but air and a few layers of fabric below you, your body temperature will be able to escape and keep you cool throughout the entire evening.
 Plus, inflatable mattresses can be quite comfortable.